 The goal of YES on Measure A is to discourage the sprawl and leapfrog development that continues to destroy our native habitat, undermine the integrity of our county's General Plan, defeat our efforts to reduce greenhouse gas emissions and stave off climate catastrophe, and prevent housing from being built where we need it — near jobs and transit.

 The goal of the opposition is to preserve their ability to reap massive windfall profits by inducing compliant county supervisors to grant them General Plan Amendments (GPA) for sprawl and leapfrog development.
 The San Diego region has been the plaything of land speculators and developers for nearly two centuries.
 Our sprawling, traffic-choked suburban landscape is largely the product of their machinations and profit-seeking.
 Instead of focusing their investments in areas zoned for residential density in our region’s smart growth plans, the building industry continues to try to build in fire-prone rural areas — precisely the wrong places.

 "What would Measure A do?"

-First of all, Measure A doesn't alter the General Plan in any way.
+Measure A doesn't alter the General Plan in any way.
 Not a single word, not a single zoning designation.
 It wouldn't affect Board of Supervisors decisions on any parcels other than those zoned rural and semi-rural in the unincorporated portion of the county — no cities, no county towns, no rural villages.